TalMizrahii/Basic-Assembly/README.md

   <br>
 </h1>

-<h4 align="center">This gitHub repository is for the second assignments given in Computer Systems course, Bar Ilan University.
+<h4 align="center">This gitHub repository is for the Basic-Assembly progarm, as part of the second assignments given in Computer Systems course, Bar Ilan University.

 <p align="center">